 Instead of pulling a goal out of thin air and keeping it in the back of your mind, commit it to paper.

-“Unpacking the what, why, where, when and how of your goal can help you problem solve how to make it work, and keep you accountable,” said Markham.
+Identifying the what, why, where, when and how of your goal can help you problem solve how to make it work, and keep you accountable.

 Make It SMART

-Markham is an advocate of SMART goals, which outline your goal as: Specific; Measurable; Action-oriented; Realistic; and Time-bound.
-She shares these tips for setting a goal that keeps you motivated.
+SamFit trainers and health coaches are advocates of SMART goals, which outline your goal as: Specific; Measurable; Action-oriented; Realistic; and Time-bound.
+The following are some tips for setting a goal that keeps you motivated.

 • Specific